Investment Office · · 19 min read

 How These Markets Differ From Traditional Forecasting

-The mechanism itself is straightforward: a contract pays $1 if an event occurs, $0 if it doesn't.
+The mechanism is straightforward: a contract pays $1 if an event occurs, $0 if it doesn't.
 The current price represents the market's implied probability.
 A contract trading at $0.65 means the crowd collectively believes there's a 65% chance the event will happen.

 What makes this interesting isn't the binary structure—options traders understand contingent payoffs.
 It's what financial stakes do to information quality.